 Do-it-yourself projects have become increasingly common in the wake of COVID-19, but these activities do come with a number of risks, including hand, arm, elbow and shoulder injuries.
 From decorative crafts to lawn care and home improvement, fellowship-trained hand surgeon Dr. William Feinstein at Orthopedic Associates offers expert safety tips for adults and families to consider while taking on any project.
-Patients in need of specialized bone, joint and muscle care are encouraged to call (314) 569-0616 to schedule a safe appointment at one of the practice’s convenient locations throughout the region in St. Louis, Bonne Terre and Fredericktown as well as in Columbia and Red Bud, Illinois.
+Patients in need of specialized bone, joint and muscle care are encouraged to call (314) 569-0616 to schedule a safe appointment at one of the practice’s convenient locations throughout the region in St. Louis, Bonne Terre and Fredericktown as well as in Columbia, Illinois.
 Telemedicine appointments are available in addition to the Injury Access Clinic, located at 1050 Old Des Peres Road, Suite 100, in St. Louis.

 "Home improvement and craft projects are associated with a number of minor and serious hand and upper extremity injuries," says Dr. Feinstein.
 "From repairing the roof to home decorations, DIY projects are often fun and rewarding, but they also come with some risk of injury, so my colleagues and I at Orthopedic Associates wanted to share some tips to help area residents complete projects safely."

 Follow these safety tips from Orthopedic Associates to help you prevent injuries when completing your DIY project:

 - Wear the right attire and gear: Wear safety equipment as needed, including safety boots, masks, eye protection and gloves.
 Do not wear loose or baggy clothing, jewelry that dangles or open-toed shoes or have your long hair worn down.